praveenbalijepalli/DE_Zoomcamp/Week5/Week5_Readme.md

     Connecting pyspark to Spark:    https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_5_batch_processing/setup/pyspark.md
    ```

- Alternatively, installing findspark and using it like shown in the [code](https://github.com/praveenbalijepalli/DE_Zoomcamp/blob/main/Week5/week_5_batch_processing/week_5_batch_processing.ipynb ) allows us to use pyspark to work with spark while in still being in our virtual environment.
+ Alternatively, installing findspark and using it like shown in the [code](https://github.com/praveenbalijepalli/DE_Zoomcamp/blob/main/Week5/week_5_batch_processing/week_5_batch_processing.ipynb ) allows us to use pyspark to work with spark while still being in our virtual environment.